humanprotocol/hmt-token/README.md

 ## HMT Token
 The token powering [HUMAN Protocol](https://www.hmt.ai).

-## Motivation
+## Description
-We open sourced our HMT token in order to prepare for the upcoming mainnet launch.
-This repository also features the source code for the EIP that brings bulk payments to the ERC20 token standard.
-Take a look at our blog post at [Bulk API](https://medium.com/p/fbc2f10669ed/edit) where we share more about our findings and benchmark results.
+This repository features the source code for our HMT token.

+It includes a standard ERC20-compatible token along with a full implementation of our upcoming EIP that extends the ERC20 token standard with more efficient bulk payments.
+Take a look at our blog post on the [Bulk API](https://medium.com/p/fbc2f10669ed/edit) for a detailed explanation and benchmark results.

 ## Prerequisites
 Three environment variables are needed to interact with the contract: